 If you have been diagnosed with Facet Joint Syndrome and conservative treatments have failed to provide relief, allow the specialists at North American Spine to provide a free review of your MRI.
 Combined with a discussion about your symptoms, treatments and other medical history, your free MRI review can help to confirm the diagnosis and the minimally invasive treatment options available through North American Spine.

-To begin, contact a North American Spine patient coordinator at (877) 474-2225 or complete the Ask An Expert form on this page.
+To begin, contact a North American Spine Patient Care Manager at (877) 474-2225 or complete the Ask An Expert form on this page.

-Contact a North American Spine patient coordinator at (877) 474-2225 or contact us online to start a free review to see if a North American Spine minimally invasive procedure is right for you.
+Contact a North American Spine Patient Care Manager at (877) 474-2225 or contact us online to start a free review to see if a North American Spine minimally invasive procedure is right for you.